ae9o/mono-asteroids/README.md

 # MonoAsteroids game

 This app is an analogue of the well-known game in which you have to shoot at asteroids and dodge UFOs while flying on a starship.
-Btw, the original title is still trademarked.
-Therefore, this app has an absolutely unique, completely different name :)

-The development of this game was started as part of a test task a few days ago.
-As usual, I distribute its code under the Apache License 2.0.
+The development of this game was started as part of a test task, and its code is distributed under the Apache License 2.0.
 Feel free to use it for any purpose.

 ## Implementation details